Buros Center for Testing: Test Reviews Online

 An online service at the center's website provides brief information on over 4,000 published tests and offers full reviews for purchase and immediate download.

 Academic databases

-The center's test reviews are also available from EBSCO and Ovid/SilverPlatter, databases that can be found at many academic libraries.
+The center's test reviews are available from EBSCO Information Services and Ovid Technologies, databases that can be found at many academic libraries.

 Consultation and training

 The Buros Center provides consultation in psychometrics and data analysis.
 It provides webinars and periodic conferences that can be used for professional continuing education credits.
 It also publishes professional standards, codes, and guidelines for professional test users.

 Library of Mental Measurements

-The center houses the Oscar K. Buros Library of Mental Measurements, a nearly complete collection of all English language tests published since 1930 that is available for public use.
+The center houses the Oscar K. Buros Library of Mental Measurements, a nearly complete collection of all English language tests published since 1930 available for public use.